digitaltwinconsortium/ManufacturingOntologies/README.md

 Once the deployment is complete in the Azure Portal, please follow these steps to configure the production line simulation:

-1. In the deployed IoT Hub, create 6 devices and call them publisher.munich.corp.contoso, publisher.capetown.corp.contoso, publisher.mumbai.corp.contoso, publisher.seattle.corp.contoso, publisher.beijing.corp.contoso and publisher.rio.corp.contoso.

-2. Login to the deployed VM using the credentials you provided during deployment and download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
+1. Login to the deployed VM using the credentials you provided during deployment and download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
 After installation and a required system restart, accept the license terms and install the WSL2 Linux kernel by following the instructions.
 Then verify that Docker Desktop is running in the Windows System Tray and enable Kubernetes in Settings.

-3. On the VM, browse to [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies) and select Code -> Download Zip.
+2. On the VM, browse to [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies) and select Code -> Download Zip.
 Unzip the contents to a directory of your choice.
-Navigate to the OnPremAssets directory of the Zip you just downloaded and edit the settings.json file for each publisher directory located in the Config directory.
-Replace [myiothub] with the name of your IoT Hub and replace [publisherkey] with the primary key of the 6 IoT Hub publisher devices you have created earlier.
-This data can be accessed by clicking on the names of the devices in the Azure Portal.
+Navigate to the OnPremAssets directory of the Zip you just downloaded and run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt by supplying the primary key connection string of your Event Hubs namespace as a parameter.
+The primary key connection string can be read in the Azure Portal under your Event Hubs' "share access policy" -> "RootManagedSharedAccessKey".

-4. On the VM, run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt window.
-This will run the simulation.
-A total of 8 production lines will be started, each with 3 stations each (assembly, test and packaging) as well as an MES per line and a UA Cloud Publisher instance per factory location.
-There are 6 locations in total: Munich, Capetown, Mumbai, Seattle, Beijing and Rio.
-Then check your IoT Hub in the Azure Portal to verify that OPC UA telemetry is flowing to the cloud.

-5. Under Access Control -> Role Assignments of your Azure Digital Twin service instance in the Azure Portal, add a new Role Assignment of type "Azure Digital Twins Data Owner", assign it's access to "Managed Identity" and under "Select Users", select your previously deployed Azure Web App service instance.
+3. Under Access Control -> Role Assignments of your Azure Digital Twin service instance in the Azure Portal, add a new Role Assignment of type "Azure Digital Twins Data Owner", assign it's access to "Managed Identity" and under "Select Users", select your previously deployed Azure Web App service instance.

-6. Open the URL of the deployed Azure Web App service in a browser and fill in the two fields under Settings and click Apply.
-The Azure Event Hub connection string can be read for Azure IoT Hub under "Built-in Endpoints"->"Event Hub-compatible endpoint" in the Azure Portal.

-7. Set up the [Data History](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-data-history) feature in the Azure Digital Twins service to historize your contextualized OPC UA data to Azure Data Explorer deployed in this solution.
-You can find the wizard to set this up in the Azure Digital Twins service configuration in the Azure portal.

 ### Manual Installation Instructions